srambhatla/srambhatla.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-description: Theory-guided Machine Learning for the Real World
+description: Efficient, Safe, and Adaptive AI for the Real World
 order: 1